BhattSoham/RISCV-HDP/README.md

 4. Create a 4-bit *arithmetic logic unit (ALU)* with C and Verilog code, utilizing **Iverilog** and **gtkwave**.
 Run the same program on **Godbolt** to create assembly instructions.

 ### Week 2: ###
-1. RISC-V MYTH WORKSHOP :
+1. RISCV-based MYTH workshop :

     i.
 Introduction to **RISC-V ISA** and **GNU compiler** toolchain.